 NCP 300.430(f)(1)(ii)(B)(2) states that "Components of the remedy not described in the ROD must attain (or waive) requirements that are identified as applicable or relevant and appropriate at the time the amendment to the ROD or the explanation of significant difference describing the component is signed."

-ROD Amendments (Section 7.3.3 of ROD Guidance, 1999)
+More information is available in ROD Amendments, Section 7.3.3 of the ROD Guidance, 1999.